denpeshkov/cs-notes/Go Map Internals.md

 m[0].s = 1 // cannot assign to struct field m[0].s in map
 ```

 Also, if the map is `nil` or does not contain an entry, `m[0]` would return the zero value.
-Therefore, attempting to assign to `m[0].s` would assign to a nonexistent 'zero value' element.
+Therefore, attempting to assign to `m[0].s` would assign to a nonexistent zero value element

 To overcome this problem, we need to copy the element and reassign: